abrex01/tchat/README.md

 ```
 # COMMANDS

-   - Notice! 't!' is the prefix for COMMANDS.
+   - 't!' is the prefix for COMMANDS.
 For example: 't!exit'

    - COMMANDS
        exit: Close the app,